Resources for environmental professionals

 MOU Between DATCP and DNR Concerning the Discharge of Hazardous Substances

 This MOU between DATCP and DNR concerns the discharge of hazardous substances.
-Section.94.73, Wis.
-Stats., established the Agricultural Chemical Cleanup Program (ACCP) managed by the DATCP.
-The purpose of ACCP is to identify and assist in remediation of releases of pesticides and fertilizers.
-ACCP provides reimbursement for eligible cost incurred by parties conducting cleanups.
+Wis.
+Stats s.
+94.73 established the Agricultural Chemical Cleanup Program (ACCP) managed by the DATCP.
+The purpose of ACCP is to identify and assist in the remediation of releases of pesticides and fertilizers.
+ACCP provides reimbursement for eligible costs incurred by parties conducting cleanups.
 A portion of the law, s.
 94.73(12), Wis.
-Stats., required DATCP and the DNR enter into an MOU describing each agency's functions in the administration of s.
+Stats., required DATCP and the DNR to enter into an MOU describing each agency's functions in the administration of s.
 94.73, Wis.
 Stats., to ensure corrective actions taken by DATCP are consistent with actions taken under s.
 292.11(7), Wis.
 Stats.
 The focus of this MOU is on the remediation and waste management activities related to agricultural chemical releases and consequently, other DNR regulations are not fully addressed in the MOU.

 MOU Between We Energies and DNR

 The DNR negotiated a Memorandum of Agreement with We Energies in 2011.
 The agreement documents the process We Energies will use when addressing releases of mineral insulating oil containing PCBs less than 50 ppm and also how to manage soil and debris generated in conjunction with routine construction activities at their electrical distribution and industrial support facilities.

 MOU Between ATC and DNR

 The DNR negotiated an agreement with the American Transmission Company (ATC) on how they would deal with lead contamination in soil at their transmission towers.